 You’ll be touring the Jura region by yourselves or in the company of up to two more families if you wish to go on this trip with your friends.
 At least 2 adults are required per caravan.
 Prior experience in handling horses is not mandatory but may come in handy.
 You will be asked to pay a safety deposit, to be refunded upon return of the caravan.
 Feel free to bring your dog – as long as it is used to horses and gets along with them.

 Your caravaning trip is all about travelling light, basic comfort and shared sanitary facilities (and occasionally dealing with mosquitoes) – but also a unique holiday experience with horses and an escape from everyday life.
-Cruise through unspoiled landscapes, on paved roads but also in plain nature, without internet access.
+Cruise through unspoiled landscapes, on paved roads but also in the middle of nature, without internet access.
 Take advantage of this once-in-a-lifetime opportunity to let go and reconnect with yourself and your family!

-Discover the simple yet delicious self-made regional cuisine, purchasing local produce and specialties and enjoying them by the campfire with locals, fellow travellers and a glass of regional wine.
+Discover the simple yet delicious self-made regional cuisine, purchasing local produce and specialities and enjoying them by the campfire with locals, fellow travellers and a glass of regional wine.

 Be sure not to underestimate both the joys and pains of handling your horse and caravan!